observablehq/framework/docs/javascript/files.md

 import {FileAttachment} from "npm:@observablehq/stdlib";
 ```

 The `FileAttachment` function takes a path and returns a file handle.
-This handle exposes the file’s name and [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).
+This handle exposes the file’s name, [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), and last modification date as the number of milliseconds since UNIX epoch.

 ```js echo
 FileAttachment("volcano.json")